Diecitrece/Jobandtalent_Internship_Backend/README.md

   }
 ```

 With this token you can access to 'getAllUsers' and 'getOneUser' endpoints.
-The token will expire after 35 seconds.
+The token will expire after 15 minutes.

 ### Enjoy 😇